-The statute of limitations for saving Federal returns is generally 3 years after the date the return is filed.
-Returns filed before April 15 are considered filed on the due date of the return, April 15.
-Some exceptions to this rule are outlined on the IRS website How Long Should I Keep Records?:
+The statute of limitations for saving Federal returns is generally three years after the date the return is filed.
+Returns filed before the federal filing deadline (typically April 15) are considered filed on the due date of the return.
+Some exceptions to this rule are outlined on the IRS How Long Should I Keep Records? website:

-The length of time you should keep a document depends on the action, expense, or event the document records.
-Generally, you must keep your records that support an item of income or deductions on a tax return until the period of limitations for that return runs out.
+The length of time you should keep a document depends on the action, expense, or event which the document records.
+Generally, you must keep your records that support an item of income, deduction or credit shown on your tax return until the period of limitations for that tax return runs out.

-The period of limitations is the period of time in which you can amend your tax return to claim a credit or refund, or that the IRS can assess additional tax.
-The below information contains the periods of limitations that apply to income tax returns.
+The period of limitations is the period of time in which you can amend your tax return to claim a credit or refund, or the IRS can assess additional tax.
+The information below reflects the periods of limitations that apply to income tax returns.
 Unless otherwise stated, the years refer to the period after the return was filed.
 Returns filed before the due date are treated as filed on the due date.